(No ratings)

 There are no nerves within veins and arteries, so an angioplasty is generally not painful.
 However, there may be some discomfort at the site of the incision and when the balloon is inflated.
 Overall, angioplasty is a very effective and low-risk procedure, useful for helping patients avoid more difficult bypass surgery.

-Dr. Neal R. Barshes, MPH, MD graduated from University of Illinois College of Medicine at Chicago.
+Dr. Neal Ryan Barshes, MPH, MD graduated from University of Illinois College of Medicine at Chicago.
 He completed residency at Baylor College of Medicine Affiliated Hospitals.
 He is certified by the General Surgery, American Board of Surgery Vascular Surgery, American Board of Surgery and has a state license in Texas.

 Medical School: University of Illinois College of Medicine at Chicago